Brewmaster Azerite Essences

 Verdict: Maybe in Keys?
 You might use this for damage, and once the percentage heal on Anima out-scales Idol’s fixed value and even then only once you get Rank 3.

 The minor effect of this essence gives you a reasonable amount of Versatility based on the number of enemies nearby.
-This bonus caps out at 2.5% damage reduction at 10 enemies within ten yards, which doubles to 5% damage reduction when below 35% health with Rank 2 of the essence.
+At neck level 50, bonus caps out at 2.5% damage reduction at 10 enemies within ten yards, which doubles to 5% damage reduction when below 35% health with Rank 2 of the essence.
+However, this bonus scales with neck level, so over time it becomes much stronger.
+At level 55 the defensive component caps at 3.5%, and continues going up from there.
+Increasing your damage by 7% is not a small thing either, but since our damage is naturally fairly low this bonus is often worth less than Crucible of Flame.

 Null Dynamo is one of the two essences I’d consider using as a default defensive essence in Eternal Palace.
 The major provides an (incredibly under-tuned) on-use magic absorb that is paired with a dispel at Rank 3.
 The minor provides a magic absorb that does up to 1.5k effective HPS (22k per 15 seconds at Rank 2).
 At rank 3, you deal damage equal to the amount absorbed split among nearby enemies.

-Given the prevalence of magic effects in recent tiers (Champions, Jadefire, Rastakhan, Mekkatorque, Stormwall, and Jaina—or: every fight but Grong, Opulence, and Conclave in BoD—all had substantial magic damage dealt to tanks), this seems likely to be a reasonable defensive option that gains offensive power (to the tune of up to 1.5k DPS) at Rank 3.
+Given the prevalence of magic effects in recent tiers (Champions, Jadefire, Rastakhan, Mekkatorque, Stormwall, and Jaina—or: every fight but Grong, Opulence, and Conclave in BoD—all had substantial magic damage dealt to tanks), this seems likely to be a reasonable defensive option that gains massive offensive power at Rank 3.

 Sphere of Suppression is one of our best defensive essences in all scenarios.
 The major effect provides a strong AoE slow (perfect for Mythic+) tied to a hefty attack speed reduction that happens to work on raid bosses.
 Due to current tank damage profiles, the major is almost a simple 25% damage reduction for 8 seconds on a 45s cooldown (60s at Rank 1), which far outstrips every other option.
 As a bonus: you can use this as an external for your cotank in high-damage scenarios (for example: Uunat with multiple adds up).